-Ccat is available in AUR, so you can install it using any AUR helpers in Arch Linux and its variants.
+Ccat is available in AUR, so you can install it using any AUR helpers, for example Yay, in Arch Linux and its variants like below.

 On other Linux distributions, you need to compile and install Ccat as shown below.

 Download the latest ccat binary from here.

 $ wget https://github.com/jingweno/ccat/releases/download/v1.1.0/linux-amd64-1.1.0.tar.gz